-With the coronavirus lockdown causing changes to regular check-ups, ultrasound appointments, antenatal classes, and other support networks usually open for business in Madrid, those pregnant mums in our midst are facing challenges only compounded by the fact that we are foreign nationals with Spanish as our second language.
-That’s why we prepared some practical pointers for being pregnant in Madrid that might come in handy!
+With COVID causing changes to regular check-ups, ultrasound appointments, antenatal classes, and other support networks usually open for business in Madrid, those pregnant mums in our midst are facing huge challenges during an already pretty scary time!
+That’s why we prepared some practical pointers for being pregnant in Madrid that might come in handy – with the first-hand experience of one of team who’s pregnant with her first baby.

 Most English-speaking first-time mums giving birth in Madrid turn to the private sector to provide them with antenatal classes in their mother tongue.
 Here at Kids in Madrid, we recommend contacting Bel & Mums or Hypnobirthing Madrid for the best attention during these times of crisis.
 Both Belen Chocano and Elisabeth Tallon-Banks offer classes online.
 Another trusted provider with many English-speaking professionals is the International Women’s Health Center Madrid.